Euxton Balshaw Lane railway station: Facilities

 The station has two platforms on the slower north–south lines of the West Coast Main Line and is served by Northern Trains with trains to Blackpool North and Liverpool.
 Euxton Balshaw Lane does not have any full-time staff, PA system or ticket office, nor, unlike Horwich Parkway railway station, a station built around the same period, any clocks or display screens.

+A payable car park is also available.

 Services

 The station has a daily hourly service in each direction with 2 trains per hour in the weekday peaks.
 Services run from Liverpool Lime Street to Preston and Blackpool North.
 Through weekday services to Blackpool North were restored in May 2018 following the completion of electrification work.